oscar-rt/GoldfishGatherer/README.md

 <br/>

--Add description parser to read alt text.
+1.Add description parser to read alt text.
--Add excel outputting so that output document is formatted nicely.
+2.Add excel outputting so that output document is formatted nicely.
--Finally, make a more complete program.
+4.Finally, make a more complete program.
 Perhaps a web application.